HSV Support: Group vs Individual Support — What’s Right for You?

 In a small, closed group, many women experience:

-Relief from shame and isolation
+relief from shame and isolation

-Connection with others navigating similar fears
+connection with others navigating similar fears

-Support around dating, disclosure, and self-acceptance
+support around dating, disclosure, and self-acceptance

-A sense of “I’m not the only one”
+a sense of “I’m not the only one”

 Group support can be especially powerful because it gently challenges stigma through shared experience.

-👉 [Explore the Online HSV Support Group for Women]
+Explore the Online HSV Support Group for Women

-Individual HSV Support/Coaching
+Individual HSV Support / Coaching

 Individual support offers a more private, personalized space to process your experience at your own pace.